PILOT-VD-2023/RECON/README.md

 # RECON
-# A Win-Win Game?
-Software Vulnerability Detection with Zero-Sum Game and Prototype Learning
+# Game Rewards Vulnerabilities: Software Vulnerability Detection with Zero-Sum Game and Prototype Learning
 ## Dataset
 To investigate the effectiveness of RECON, we adopt the vulnerability datasets from the paper: